 Criminalization laws and policies express collective disdain for visible poverty, but many supporters of criminalization are not aware of how such laws actually make homelessness worse.
 Many are not aware that criminalization, along with other traditional approaches that manage homelessness, are the most expensive and least effective ways to address it.
 Some are not prepared to accept evidence that non-punitive alternatives, such as permanent supportive housing, are the most cost-effective ways to solve chronic homelessness.
 They cannot fathom giving housing or help to someone who does not appear worthy.
 Such resistance to shifting from criminalization to non-punitive alternatives is fueled by fear, stereotypes, and discrimination.
 But for other supporters of criminalization, they simply do not realize that criminalization is such an urgent problem and that more effective non-punitive alternatives exist.

 This article is structured in four parts.
 Part I of this article lays an important, human-centric context for understanding how homelessness, itself, is punishment.
 The inherent traumas of homelessness besiege those who experience it.
 Understanding this context compels more thoughtful legal and policy responses.
 Part II provides an overview of laws that punish homelessness, gives common examples, and explains how these laws are often constitutionally infirm and make homelessness worse.
 Part III surveys some reasons why American cities commonly criminalize homelessness, explaining some psychological and sociological motivations, and giving examples of common myths that perpetuate damaging stereotypes and discrimination against people experiencing homelessness.
 And finally, Part IV examines Housing First and permanent supportive housing, non-punitive alternatives to criminalization, which are proven to be more cost-effective solutions to homelessness.

-Read the full article about punishing homelessness by Sara K. Rankin at SSRN or download the PDF below.
+Read the full article about punishing homelessness by Sara K. Rankin at SSRN.